tilmanmoser/bbb-video-download/README.md

 Tested with BigBlueButton v2.2.23.

 ## Install
-This instruction assumes you run BigBlueButton v2.2 on Ubuntu 16.04 as described in the official [documentation](https://docs.bigbluebutton.org/2.2/install.html).
+**IMPORTANT:** The provided install-script assumes you run BigBlueButton v2.2 on Ubuntu 16.04 as described in the official [documentation](https://docs.bigbluebutton.org/2.2/install.html); i.e. bbb specific folders like the installation directory (/usr/local/bigbluebutton), data directory (/var/bigbluebutton) and log directory (/var/log/bigbluebutton) are hard coded into the scripts.

 ```bash
 cd /opt